4phycs/4phycs.github.io/_posts/Paolo/2020-02-24-random_access.md

 Well, this should be explained with a bit more of detail since in every course of undergrad physics, one deals with all sorts of infinities.

 The potential of a point charge diverges at the center.
 Every time an integral is carried out we are dividing an interval in an infinite set of "points" and so on and so forth.
-The models requiring infinties are in fact very pervasive, but curiously enough people tend to forget that `no infinite quantity has ever been measured`.
+The models requiring infinities are in fact very pervasive, but curiously enough people tend to forget that `no infinite quantity has ever been measured`.

 The reason for this is essentially the same one that prevents a person to pick a number from an infinite set.
 In order to measure an infinite quantity, which needs to be described with an infinite set of digits, one person needs too much time: infinite.